 Market Research & Intelligence (Foundation)

-Modern marketing starts with insight.
-Today’s research goes beyond surveys — it uses real‑time competitive intelligence, customer behaviour signals, and predictive analytics.
+Core Purpose Modern marketing starts with insight, not assumptions.
+Research now extends beyond surveys to include real-time competitive intelligence, customer behavior signals, and predictive analytics.

-• 98% of sales leaders emphasize the need for trustworthy data for decisions.
+2026 Data Point – Decision Making 98% of sales leaders emphasize the need for trustworthy data to make confident business decisions.

-• AI models can boost understanding of customer segments and increase offer acceptance by ~17% (academic research).
+2026 Data Point – AI Impact AI models improve understanding of customer segments and can increase offer acceptance rates by ~17%, according to academic research.

 Product & Service Management